 This tutorial shows you how to use Barcode & Label to create labels with data from an Excel spreadsheet.
 You can see a video of this tutorial at the following :

 2. Select "Excel Spreadsheet" as the Variable Type.
 Please refer to the Serialized Counter tutorial if you want to use the “Counter” Variable Type.

 3. Click or tap on the Select button and pick a .xlsx or .xlsm file.
 We have prepared a Sample.xlsx that you can download for this tutorial.
 You may also continue this tutorial with your own spreadsheet.
 When a label is saved into a file, the spreadsheet that is linked to that label will automatically be stored as part of the file.
 This allows you to load a label without having to setup the spreadsheet again.

 4. Once you click or tap on the Open button, all the different worksheets that are available in the spreadsheet will be loaded into the Selected Worksheet dropdown list.
 Sample values from the selected worksheet are displayed to help you verify you are working with the correct worksheet.
 Pick the worksheet that you will like to use.

-The "First Row as Field Alias" check box lets you to specify whether the first row of the worksheet is a row of data or the column name (alias).
-When used as a column name (alias), the first row will not appear as data in your label.
+The "First Row as Column Headers" check box lets you specify whether the first row of the worksheet is used as a row of data or as column names (headers).
+When used as a column names, the first row will not appear as data in your label.
 We will leave this option on by default.
 The “Clear” button will remove the spreadsheet so that it will no longer be saved as part of the label file.

 6. We are now ready to create text and barcode objects that uses (derive their) data from the Excel spreadsheet.
 Click or tap on the Text object in the toolbar at the bottom of the label.

 7. Drag your finger or mouse on the label to create the object.
 Double-tap on the label to bring up the Text Properties Flyout.